Staff & Contractors

 Akashinga is a community-driven conservation model, empowering disadvantaged women to restore and manage large networks of wilderness alongside their local communities, as an alternative economic model to trophy hunting.

-Our goal is to employ 1,000 female rangers by 2025 protecting a network of 20 nature preserves under IAPF management.
+Our goal is to employ 2,000 female rangers by 2030 protecting 30 million acres of wilderness under IAPF management.

 The LEAD Ranger program delivers tailored training, long-term support and mentoring to develop wildlife crime-enforcement leaders and instructors who remain based in the ecosystems they are protecting.